 Attacks like this one primarily target large corporations and institutions.
 However, they naturally threaten all the smaller partners and suppliers across the entire supply chain as well.
 This means there’s no reason to sit back and relax.

-Serious threat of cyber attacks across all industries
+A serious threat of cyber-attacks across all industries

 Spear phishing (43.5%):In contrast to phishing, spear phishing attacks target specific individuals – for example, when criminals use personal information to pose as persons known by the victim.